Duncan Cameron (British Army officer): Early life

 Born on 20 May 1808, Duncan Cameron was a son of Sir John Cameron and Lady Cameron.
 His mother was from Guernsey and was the niece of Admiral James Saumarez.
-His father, who retired with the rank of lieutenant-general, was an officer in the British Army who was serving in the Peninsular War and was of Scottish descent.
+His father, who retired with the rank of lieutenant-general, was an officer in the British Army who was serving in the Peninsular War and was Scottish.
 A younger brother, John Cameron, went on to become a lieutenant-general in the British Army, serving in the Royal Engineers.
 Duncan Cameron most likely was educated at Eton College, as was his father before him.

 Military career

 Cameron followed his father into the British Army, joining the 42nd Regiment of Foot in April 1825.
 He was promoted lieutenant the following year, to captain in 1833, to major in 1839, and lieutenant-colonel in 1843, at which time he was commanding a battalion of the regiment on Malta.

 On the entry of the United Kingdom into the Crimean War in 1854, the 42nd Regiment was transferred to Turkey as part of the Highland Brigade, 1st Division, with Cameron still a battalion commander.
 He was soon promoted to colonel and commanded his battalion during the Battle of Alma in September 1854.
 Shortly afterwards he was appointed commander of the Highland Brigade, and led it through the subsequent Battle of Balaclava and the Siege of Sevastopol.
 Receiving a promotion to temporary major-general in November 1855, he was the recipient of several awards as a result of his service in the Crimea; appointed a Companion of the Order of the Bath, he was also made an Officer of the Legion of Honour, and received the Order of the Medjidie, Third Class, in 1858.

 After the war in Crimea, Cameron became involved in education of British Army personnel.
 He was appointed to the Council for Army Education in 1857 as its vice president and carried out reforms of both the Royal Military College and the Staff College at Sandhurst.
 In 1859, he served on the Royal Commission on the Defence of the United Kingdom, whose recommendations prompted a huge programme of fortification for British naval dockyards.
 The same year his rank of major-general was made substantive.
 In 1860, he was appointed Commander-in-Chief, Scotland, a position which saw him in command of all British forces in Scotland.
 By this stage of his career, Cameron was well regarded by his contemporaries.